wallarm/product-documentation/docs/4.0/user-guides/triggers/trigger-examples.md

     ]
     ```

-    * `Notification about blacklisted IP` is the trigger name
+    * `Notification about denylisted IP` is the trigger name
     * `TestCompany` is the name of your company account in Wallarm Console
     * `EU` is the Wallarm Cloud where your company account is registered